War School of Kaunas: Liquidation

 On 30 August, the Council of People's Commissars of the Lithuanian SSR officially ordered the reorganization of the War School into the infantrymen school.
 On 12–14 September, the school relocated to Vilnius.
 Two days later, it officially adopted the statute that was copied from Red Army schools.
-Cadets showed dissatisfaction with the new regime; for example, they sand Tautiška giesmė or tossed communist posters.
+Cadets showed dissatisfaction with the new regime; for example, they sang Tautiška giesmė or tossed communist posters.
 Therefore, the Soviets started removing politically unreliable cadets.
 The school hastened the completion of studies for the 22nd class (69 cadets were assigned to the 29th Territorial Rifle Corps on 15 September).
 The 23rd class was enlarged by 52 cadets on 8 September only to be dispersed in November.
 The Russian curriculum did not provide for aspirants and the last class of the reservists graduated on 2 October.
 On 13 November 1940, the school was officially transferred to the jurisdiction of the Red Army thus marking the official termination of the War School.

 On 20 September, Russian polkovnik Georgij Sokurov became the school director.
 This foreshadowed massive changes in school's personnel: out of 45 officers on 1 September only 18 were left by the end of December.
 During that time, 56 Lithuanian officers, including General Stasys Raštikis, were temporarily reassigned from their units to the school.
 In November, two batches of 601 (all Russians) and 454 (about 90% Lithuanians) students were admitted.
 Lithuanian cadets had to have at least four years of primary education and had to present a reference from the Communist Party of Lithuania, Lithuanian Komsomol, or trade unions.
 Their length of study was reduced to two years and they were taught by mostly Russian instructors.
 In early 1941, the school had about 1,000 students, 200 instructors, and 50 political commissars.

 This Red Army infantry school evacuated to Vitebsk when Germany invaded the Soviet Union in June 1941.
 On the way, a few times the cadets engaged with the advancing Germans.
 Many Lithuanian cadets deserted and on occasion joined the anti-Soviet June Uprising.
 A report from 15 July stated that 403 men could not be accounted for.
 Based on incomplete data, three Lithuanian officers and 12 cadets died during the retreat.
 There is some evidence that three men were executed by the Soviets (Alfonsas Gricius, Vytautas Cijūnėlis, Vaclovas Levūnas).
 The school later moved to Stalinsk (Novokuznetsk) and continued to train the remaining cadets.
 The graduates later joined the 16th "Lithuanian" Rifle Division.